Linda Bilmes

-Linda J. Bilmes (born 1960) holds the Daniel Patrick Moynihan Senior Lecturer Chair in Public Policy and Public Finance at Harvard University.
-She is a full-time faculty member at the Harvard Kennedy School where she teaches public policy, budgeting and public finance.
+Linda J. Bilmes (born 1960) is an American public policy expert who is the Daniel Patrick Moynihan Senior Lecturer Chair in Public Policy and Public Finance at Harvard University.
+She is a faculty member at the Harvard Kennedy School where she teaches public policy, budgeting and public finance.
 She served as Assistant Secretary and Chief Financial Officer of the US Department of Commerce during the presidency of Bill Clinton.